 - Restrict fuel-powered alternatives.
 Sales of new fuel-based vehicles (e.g., internal combustion engine vehicles) or equipment in buildings and industry (e.g., oil and gas furnaces), powered by fossil fuels or biofuels, can be restricted by using the “Fuel-powered transport sales limit” and the “Fuel-powered equipment sales limit” sliders.

 - Raise the cost of fuels.
-Taxing oil, natural gas, bioenergy, and coal or implementing a price on carbon can increase fuel costs.
+Taxing oil, natural gas, bioenergy, and coal or implementing a price on carbon are examples of policies that can increase fuel costs.
 As a result, these indirect approaches increase the relative attractiveness of electric end-use technologies and boost their share of new sales.

 Energy costs and electrification